 Do I need planning permission to make a property into a holiday let?

-If you already own a buy to let or residential property that you’re planning to use as a holiday let, you won’t need any planning permission, so long as no structural changes are necessary.
-However, you must ensure you’re on the correct rental property mortgage and that the property has no covenants restricting its use.
-It’s also worth being aware that some local authorities will insist on you having a special license for the property.
+If you already own the property you plan to use as a holiday let, you won’t need any planning permission as long as no structural changes are necessary.
+However, you must ensure you’re on the correct mortgage and that the property has no covenants restricting its use.
+It’s also worth being aware that some local authorities will insist on you obtaining a special license for the property.

 What mortgage do I need for a holiday let?

-Whilst some buy to let lenders will offer specific holiday let mortgage products, others will lend under a broader commercial mortgage remit.
-There are a few lenders that you can access directly, but as a growing mortgage market, it’s worth using a broker to explore all the holiday let finance options available to you.
+Whilst some buy to let lenders offer specific holiday let mortgage products, others lend under a broader commercial mortgage remit.
+There are a few lenders you can access directly, but as the market grows, using a broker has become the most cost-effective way to explore all options available to you.

 Can I stay in my holiday let?